-The following sections discuss the general performance of the various service modes providing a snapshot of how the system has performed during the July 20187 to December 2018 reporting period.
+The following sections discuss the general performance of the various service modes providing a snapshot of how the system has performed during the July 2018 to June 2019 reporting period.

-Demand Response services ridership decreased by 3,902 one-way passenger trips or 15.4% during the period.
-The largest year to year change was in the M.O.R.E. client transportation service which showed a decrease of 19.1% or 2,210 passenger trips.
+- Demand Response services ridership decreased by 12.5% in one-way passenger trips during the period.
+The largest year to year change was in the M.O.R.E. client transportation service which showed a decrease of 14.4% or 3,139 one-way passenger trips.
 M.O.R.E services are contracted and ridership fluctuates according to client enrollment.
-On-time performance for Demand Response services was 95.4%.

-Motor Bus (Local Fixed Route) ridership increased by 2,510 one-way passenger trips or 3.6% during the period.
-The largest year to year change was in the 50 Express route which showed an increase of 3,664 one-way passenger trips or 21.1%.
-On-time performance for Motor Bus routes was 87.1%.

-Commuter Bus (Commuter Services) ridership increased by 2,510 one-way passenger trips or 3.6% during the period.
-On-time performance for Commuter Bus routes was 91.3%.

-System wide ridership increased by 4,279 one-way passenger trips or 2.4%.
-System wide farebox recovery was 19.44%.
+The goal for on-time performance for Demand Response services is 90%, and El Dorado Transit achieved 91.0%. - Motor Bus (Local Fixed Route) ridership increased by 5.0% in one-way passenger trips during the period.
+The largest year-to-year change was in the 50 Express which showed an increase of 14.2% or 5,202 one-way passenger trips.
+The goal for on-time performance for Motor Bus services is 85%, and El Dorado Transit achieved 87.1%. - Commuter Bus (Commuter Services) ridership increased by 2.0% in one-way passenger trips during the period.
+The goal for on-time performance for Commuter Bus services is 90%, and El Dorado Transit achieved 91.3%. - System wide ridership increased by 4,230 one-way passenger trips or 1.1%.
+Systemwide farebox recovery was 19.88%.

-Additional performance measures discussed in the report include monthly ridership trends, complaints and compliments and road calls.
+Additional performance measures discussed in the report include monthly ridership trends, complaints and compliments, road calls and on-time performance.